 1. SMART Goals Focus Mainly on the Objective

-OKRs always consist of Objective and Key Results attached to each objective.
+OKRs always consist of Objectives and Key Results attached to each objective.
 SMART goals are a list of principles that help you create an objective without focusing on the tactics to achieve that goal.

 SMART goals focus on the question—what is the goal?
 Where OKRs provoke the questions—what is the goal, and how can I reach it?
 With OKRs, there is an additional layer of ownership for getting closer to a wider vision which happens by gradually reaching its correlated key results.